safe-global/safe-modules/modules/passkey/README.md

 ### [WebAuthn](./contracts/libraries/WebAuthn.sol)

 This library is used for generating signing message, hashing it and forwarding the call to the verifier contract.
+The `WebAuthn` library defines `Signature` struct containing `authenticatorData`, `clientDataFields`, followed by ECDSA signature's `r` and `s` components.
+The `authenticatorData` and `clientDataFields` required for generating the signing message.
+The `bytes` signature received in `verifySignature(...)` function is cast to `Signature` struct so, the caller has to take into account formatting the signature bytes as expected by the `WebAuthn` library.

 ### [P256](./contracts/libraries/P256.sol)

 `P256` is a library for P256 signature verification with contracts that follows the EIP-7212 EC verify precompile interface.
 This library defines a custom type `Verifiers`, which encodes two addresses into a single `uint192`.
 The first address (4 bytes) is a precompile address dedicated to verification, and the second (20 bytes) is a fallback address.
 This setup allows the library to support networks where the precompile not yet available, seamlessly transitioning to the precompile when it becomes active, while relying on a fallback contract address in the meantime.

 ## Setup and Execution flow